Dogs display strange habits when they are around their human parents.

 Perhaps it is their unique way of communicating and expressing their affections.

-Whatever the reason is for this behavior, you might have noticed that your puppy is extremely fond of pulling and playing around with your hair.
+Whatever the reason for this behavior, you might have noticed that your puppy is exceptionally fond of pulling and playing around with your hair.

-Some experts, however, have alluded this behavior to an expression of stress and anxiety.
+Some experts, however, have alluded to this behavior as an expression of stress and anxiety.